- You are here:

 Habitat

-Anthropogenic (man-made or disturbed habitats), shores of rivers or lakes
+Anthropogenic (human-disturbed or -maintained habitats), shores of rivers or lakes

 New England distribution